humdrum-tools/humdrum-documentation/guide/ch36/index.md

 the barline are two data records that represent two different amalgamations of the preceding two three-component spectra.
 Notice that these two spectra are identical; only the order of the components differs.
-In the `**spect` representation there is no special requirement that the spectral components be encoded in any particular order.
+In the <span class="rep">spect</span> representation there is no special requirement that the spectral components be encoded in any particular order.
 However, it is often convenient to have the components assembled from left to right in ascending frequency order.
 This can be achieved by